Benj3037/bds_m7_second-semester-project_streamlit/README.md

 This project aims to build a prediction system that forecasts the electricity prices in Denmark (area DK1) based on weather conditions, previous prices, and the Danish calendar.

 ## Structure:
-There are four files in this repository representing each page in the Streamlit app:
+There are four Python files in this repository representing each page in the Streamlit app:
 1. Price Prediction
 2. Explore
 3. Performance